Using a qFIT test

 What do I do?

-It is important that you follow the instructions and label the test tube correctly with the following pieces of information.
+It is important that you follow the instructions and label the test tube with the following pieces of information.

 First name